burlachenkok/burlachenkok.github.io/_posts/2023-08-04-Exploring-Python3-Technical.md

 **Technical Note.
 Exploring Python3 Language from a Computing Perspective**

-It is essentially a cocktail between Python Language Tutorial and some popular Profiling Tools for applications working in the user space.
-It is available in GitHub as documents in Markdown and in Pdf formats:
+It is essentially a cocktail between Python Language Tutorial and some popular Profiling Tools for applications working in the user space:

 [https://github.com/burlachenkok/exploring-python3](https://github.com/burlachenkok/exploring-python3).